jurgjn/relmapping/annot/S2_regulatory_annotation/README.md

 3. Aggregate strand/stage specific patterns across stages, and then across the two strands, to determine the final type: `coding_promoter`, `pseudogene_promoter`, `non-coding_RNA`, `unknown_promoter`, `putative_enhancer` or `other_element`

 ## Individual tests
-All tests are performed separately on both strands; tests that use short/long cap data are performed on both strands, and all stages.
+All tests/metrics are performed/calculated separately for every site and on both strands.
+Tests that use short/long cap data are performed on both strands, and all stages.
 - Tests for a **local increase in elongation**:
   - estimate transcription elongation upstream, and downstream of a site by counting 5' ends of long cap reads within `-250:-75` and `+75:+250` of peak accessibility
   -  `jump` method: test for an increase in downstream signal against upstream signal using DESeq2 (one-sided test, significance thresholds set to `log2FoldChange > 1.5`, and `padj < 0.1`)